 Q. Why don’t more organizations come to the Pomona campus?

 A. In regards to employers coming to other Claremont Colleges already, we have an agreement with the other Claremont Colleges to not try to “take” employers that are already conducting interviews at their campus.
 Employers choose a campus at which to interview for a variety of reasons.
-Even though they must choose one campus at which to recruit, they want to recruit all students at the Claremont Colleges equally.
+Even though they must choose one campus at which to recruit, they want to recruit all students at The Claremont Colleges equally.
 The CDO offers students access to around 500 employers and 50 graduate schools every year through our on-campus recruiting and Winter Break Recruiting programs.
 These are very impressive numbers for a small liberal arts college.
-If you would like to see an employer come that does not already recruit at one of the colleges, email the employer information to email@example.com and we’ll see if we can bring them here.
+If you would like to see an employer come that does not already recruit at one of the colleges, email the employer information to firstname.lastname@example.org and we’ll see if we can bring them here.

 Q. When does on-campus recruiting begin?